-If you are like many people who have been injured, you are wondering how long to wait after an accident to call a personal injury lawyer.
+If you are like many people who have been injured, you are wondering how long to wait after an accident to call a Phoenix car accident lawyer.
 There are multiple reasons that people think it is a good idea to wait – perhaps they believe that the sooner they call a lawyer the higher their legal fees will be, or they think that they need to finish medical treatment in order to be able to recover the full amount of their medical bills when they do file a claim.

 Unlike many issues in the law that have complicated, nuanced answers, the answer to “when should I call a lawyer after an accident” is clear – you should retain legal counsel as soon as you can.
 Here are some reasons why.

 - The timing of retaining an attorney will not affect your legal fees.
 Personal injury lawyers generally do not charge hourly fees.
 Rather, they usually employ a contingent fee arrangement with their clients, which means they take a percentage of any recovery obtained.
 In other words, your injury attorney is not compensated until you are.

 - An attorney will pursue full compensation for you past and future medical expenses: While it is true that it is important to wait for certain assessments regarding your injuries to be made prior to settling or filing a lawsuit, it is not the case that you need to finish medical treatment first.
 In fact, the law allows injured victims to recover for future medical expenses, and your lawyer will help you figure out what those may be.
 Not to mention, your attorney will also assist you in collecting your medical records for crash-related treatment, as you continue recovering from your injuries.